rocky-linux/documentation/docs/books/lxd_server/06-profiles.md

        valid_lft forever preferred_lft forever
 ```

-So, in this case, the interface would be "enp3s0".
+In this case, the interface is "enp3s0".

-Now let's modify the profile:
+Next change the profile:

 ```
 lxc profile device add macvlan eth0 nic nictype=macvlan parent=enp3s0
 ```

-This command adds all of the necessary parameters to the macvlan profile so that it can be used.
+This command adds all of the necessary parameters to the macvlan profile required for use.

-To take a look at what this command created, use the command:
+Examine what this command created, by using the command:

 ```
 lxc profile show macvlan